dragonfire2314/Simple-Chat-Server/README.md

 //
 ///////////////////////////////////////////////////

-HOW TO RUN: Simply type "make," and you're good to go!
+HOW TO RUN: Simply type "make," and the make file will compile for you!
+After that, have two separate applications, one for the server, and another for the client.
+Run the server by typing ./server.out and then
+Run the client by typing ./client.out

 FOLDER MANIFEST: